-The Planning Act requires municipalities to allow secondary units in detached, semi-detached and row house dwellings as well as in accessory structures.
-It is the policy of this Plan to recognize this type of permission subject to the following:

-- 13.02.1 Secondary units are permitted in all land use designations where detached, semi-detach and row house dwellings and accessory structures are permitted except for the Waterfront designation.
-Lake planning and development has been determined on the basis of one dwelling unit for each parcel of land. - 13.02.2 Secondary units must comply with all applicable laws and standards.
-A secondary unit must confirm that the septic system is capable of accommodating the additional bedrooms where necessary.
+- 13.2.1 The Planning Act requires municipalities to allow secondarypermit additional units in detached, semi-detached and row house dwellings as well as in accessory structures-building.
+An additional unit is a separate and self-contained dwelling unit that is subordinate to the primary dwelling and located within the same building or within a detached accessory building on the same lot as a primary dwelling.
+It is the policy of this Plan to recognize this type of permission subject to the following: - 13.02.113.2.2 SecondaryAdditional units are permitted in all land use designations where detached, semi-detach and row house dwellings and accessory structures are permitted except for the Waterfront designation.
+Lake planning and development has been determined on the basis of one dwelling unit for each parcellot of landrecord. - 13.02213.2.3 Secondary unitsAn additional unit(s) must comply with all applicable laws and standards.
+A secondary unit must confirmdemonstrate that the septic system is capable of accommodating the additional bedrooms where necessary units.